Fun with link-functions

 tidybayes makes access to these draws simpler by providing them in a tidy format as a tibble rather than a matrix.
 Based on this direct access to the posterior, summary statistics can be computed / plotted.

 marginaleffects uses the insight package to provide marginal means and constrasts for a given model.
-It provides the predictions() functions to get predictions for each observations, and the comparisons() function to take easily the difference between e.g. groups.
-Both can have the prefix avg_before them to take the average of the above.
+It provides the predictions() functions to get predictions for each observation of an existing or a synthetic data set, and the comparisons() function to take easily the difference between e.g. groups.
+In addition, the slopes() function gives easy access to the interpretation of the parameter estimates of continuous predictors.
+All three can have the prefix avg_before them to take the average of the above.
+A lot of nice examples for brms models can be found here.

 In the first section, I collect the different functions from the different packages and compare them to each other, to be best of my understanding.
 In the second section, I go through two examples.